 Manual Classroom Material Cleaning and Disinfection:

 - Staff will inspect all materials to ensure there are no broken parts or jagged edges.

 - Air dry or dry with paper towels.

 - Disinfect by spraying ES15 solution on the material and let sit for 5 minutes, then air dry.

 - Items that can handle high-heat disinfection will be sanitized in the dishwasher.

 - Classroom materials that have become visibly dirty or that have come into contact with body fluids (e.g., items that have been put in the mouth) will be taken out of circulation immediately and cleaned and disinfected.
-Materials that cannot be cleaned and disinfected immediately will be placed in a designated dirty material bin.
+Materials that cannot be cleaned and disinfected immediately will be placed in a designated dirty material bin/shelf.
 The bin will be clearly labelled and inaccessible to children.

 Frequency of Classroom Material Cleaning Schedules:

 - Classroom material cleanings schedules will be posted in each area and updated daily by the staff person responsible for the area.

 - Classroom materials, including high touch items, will be cleaned and disinfected at least two times per day (during recess and at the end of the day) and as often as necessary i.e. when items are visibly soiled or when items have been contaminated with body fluids.